cloudmesh/cloudmesh-nist/docs/dest/nistvol8-2.md

           description: Created
   '/cloudmesh/alias/{name}':
     get:
+      summary: Returns an alias by name
       description: Returns an alias by name
       operationId: get_alias_by_name
       parameters:
         - name: name
           in: path
           required: true
           type: string
+          description: The name of the alias
       produces:
         - application/json
       responses: